plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 ### Deploy plgd on Standby Cluster

 Deploying plgd to the standby cluster is similar to deploying it to the primary cluster.
-The differences are that the domain is `standby.plgd.cloud`, different internal and storage certificates are used, the standby flag is set to `true`, MongoDB is configured to use the master DB at `mongodb.primary.plgd.cloud`, and the `mongodb-standby-tool` job is enabled to configure the MongoDB replica set.
+The differences are that the domain is `standby.plgd.cloud`, different internal and storage certificates are used, the standby flag is set to `true`, NATs is disabled and MongoDB is configured to use the master DB at `mongodb.primary.plgd.cloud`, and the `mongodb-standby-tool` job is enabled to configure the MongoDB replica set.

 ```bash
 # Set variables